gica3618/simulateSB_HA_wrapper/README.md

 - `HA_step`: 1
 - `obs_date`: today

-You can also add the option --writeQueryLog to write calibrator query logs.
+If the option --writeQueryLog is specified, calibrator query logs saved to separate files.

 examples:
 - Simulate all HAs as considered by the DSA, with steps of 1h: `python simulateSB_HAs.py 2023.1.00578.S HD_16329_a_09_TM1`